a-rhodes-vcu/unix_chat_bot/README.md

         # if not in the ignore list, lemmatize words from the tokenized sentences and turn everything to lower case
         self.words = [self.lemmatizer.lemmatize(w.lower()) for w in self.words if w not in stop]

+        # store in lists so the model can be created
         self.words = sorted(list(set(self.words)))
         self.classes = sorted(list(set(self.classes)))

+        # create pickle files so intents.json doesn't have to be processed every time input comes form the user
         pickle.dump(self.words, open('words.pkl', 'wb'))
         pickle.dump(self.classes, open('classes.pkl', 'wb'))
 ```
 build_model creates the inputs for the neural network.
-First thing to so is create an empty training list.
-Next thing to do is iterate through documents which contains a tuple of tuples.
+I iterate through documents which contains a tuple of tuples.
 First item in the tuple is the tokenized pattern words and second item is the tag.
 The lemma is then found for each pattern word and turned into lower case.
 ```
    def build_model(self):